Synonym(s)

 CXCL5, also known as C-X-C motif chemokine 5 is a small surface protein from the group of CXC chemokines that is involved in the immune response and is further expressed in a number of malignant tumors.
 Together with other chemokines(CXCL1, CXCL2, CXCL3, CXCL7, CXCL8), CXCL5 is a ligand for the chemokine receptor CXCR2.
 CXCL5 is encoded by the CXCL5 gene located on chromosome 4 together with other CXC chemokines.

 CXCL5 primarily has a chemotactic and activating effect on neutrophil granulocytes, especially during an acute inflammatory phase.
-The chemokine is also expressed by eosinophil granulocytes.
-Its expression can be suppressed by interferon-gamma.
+The chemokine is also expressed by eosinophil granulocytes, among others.
+Its expression can be suppressed by interferon gamma.

 CXCL5 is also significantly expressed in arteriosclerotic plaques (chronic inflammatory tissue reaction).

-CXCL5 is overexpressed in many malignant tumors including colorectal, bladder and non-small cell lung cancer (NSCLC).
+CXCL5 is overexpressed in numerous malignant tumors such as colorectal carcinomas, bladder carcinomas and non-small cell lung carcinomas (NSCLC).
 These overexpressions are associated with a poor prognosis of the tumors.
 Osteosarcomas also show a significant increase in CXCL5 expression.

 Animal experiments have shown that CXCL5 and CXCR2 are upregulated in neuropathic pain after nerve injury and apparently play a role in pain perception.

-Thus, CXCL5 is also a major mediator of pain induction in sunburn.
+CXCL5 is also a key mediator of pain induction in sunburn.

-In human skin a direct relation between UVB dose and CXCL5 concentration could be established.
-It was shown in cell cultures that in addition to immune cells, fibroblasts, but not keratinocytes, are able to produce the chemokine CXCL5.
+In human skin, a direct relationship between UVB dose and CXCL5 concentration could be established.
+Cell cultures have shown that fibroblasts, but not keratinocytes, are able to produce the chemokine CXCL5 in addition to immune cells.